aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to MHTML via C++ or Online App" h2="PPS  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+PPS files are used to store presentations that are ready to be presented, while PPT files are used to store presentations that are still being edited.
+MHTML (MIME HTML) is a web page archive format used to combine resources that are typically represented by external links (such as images, Flash animations, Java applets, and audio files) with HTML code into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.

+<h2>How Aspose.Total helps for pps to mhtml conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, convert, and render documents in C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, you can easily convert PPS files to MHTML within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPS to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to MHTML.
+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to work with a variety of file formats in C++ applications.
+It is a reliable and cost-effective solution for developers who need to manipulate documents in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}